fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Demons can take any desired appearance, even that of an "angel of light".

-The Devil has been popularly symbolized as various animals, including the serpent, the goat and the dragon.
+The Devil has been popularly symbolized as various animals, including the serpent 🐍, the goat and the dragon.

 The idea that demons have horns seems to have been taken from chapter 13 of the Book of Revelation.
 This idea has also been associated with the depiction of certain ancient gods like Moloch and the shedu, etc., which were portrayed as bulls, as men with the head of a bull, or wearing bull horns as a crown.